Learning real-time one-counter automata using polynomially many queries: Learning DROCAs

-In the next proposition, let $C$ be an observation table and $\Butom_C$ denote the $\droca$ learnt by the learner from $C$ (using Line \ref{constructdroca}). \begin{propos} Let $d \in \N$ and $z$ be a counter-example returned by {\upshape\textsf{SEQ}}$(\Butom_C)$ on Line \ref{minequivquery}, with $height_{\Autom}(z)= d$.
-Let $C'$ be the observation table obtained by adding the prefixes of $z$ to $\P$ in $C$ and making it $d$-closed and $d$-consistent.
-Then the number of distinct rows with counter-value less than or equal to $d$ in $C'$ is more than that of $C$. \end{propos} \begin{proofsketch} Let $d \in N$ and $z = ${\upshape\textsf{SEQ}}$(\Butom_C)$ be a counter-example with $height_{\Autom}(z)= d$.
-Let $C'$ be the observation table obtained by adding the prefixes of $z$ to $\P$ in $C$ and making it $d$-closed and $d$-consistent.
-Assume for contradiction that the number of distinct rows with counter-value less than or equal to $d$ in $C'$ is the same as that of $C$.
+In the next proposition, $C$ is an "observation table" and $\Butom_C$ the $\droca$ learnt by the learner from $C$ (in Line \ref{constructdroca} of \Cref{algdroca}). \begin{proposition} Let $z$ be a counter-example, with $"height_{\Autom}"(z)= d$, returned by {\upshape\textsf{"MSQ"}}$_{\Autom}(\Butom_C)$.
+Let $C'$ be the "observation table" obtained by adding the prefixes of $z$ to $\P$ in $C$ and making it "$d$-closed" and "$d$-consistent".
+Then the number of distinct rows with counter value less than or equal to $d$ in $C'$ is more than that of $C$. \end{proposition} \begin{proofsketch} Let $z = ${\upshape\textsf{"MSQ"}}$_{\Autom}(\Butom_C)$ be a counter-example with $"height_{\Autom}"(z)= d$. {Let $C'$ be the "observation table" obtained by adding the prefixes of $z$ to $\P$ in $C$ and making it "$d$-closed" and "$d$-consistent".
+Assume for contradiction that the number of distinct rows with counter value less than or equal to $d$ in $C'$ is the same as that of $C$.
 From \Cref{sameRow}, we get that $BG_C$ and $BG_{C'}$ are the same in this case.
-From \Cref{lem:constructDROCA} for all $p\in\P\cup\P\Sigma$ and $s\in\S$, the counter-values reached and membership of $ps$ are the same in $\Butom_C$ and $C$.
-We also know that the counter-value corresponding to the equivalence class reached on reading $ps$ and membership of $ps$ in $BG_C$ is the same as the counter-value reached and membership of $ps$ in $C$.
-Since $BG_{C}= BG_{C'}$, the membership and counter-values reached by all prefixes of $z$ in $\Autom$ should also match $\Butom_C$ contradicting the assumption that $z$ is a counter-example. \end{proofsketch}
+From \Cref{lem:constructDROCA} for all $p\in\P\cup\P\Sigma$ and $s\in\S$, the counter values reached and membership of $ps$ are the same in $\Butom_C$ and $C$.
+We also know that the counter value corresponding to the equivalence class reached on reading $ps$ and membership of $ps$ in $BG_C$ is the same as the counter value reached and membership of $ps$ in $C$.
+Since $BG_{C}= BG_{C'}$, the membership and counter values reached by all prefixes of $z$ in $\Autom$ should also match $\Butom_C$ contradicting the assumption that $z$ is a counter-example.} \end{proofsketch}